bcgov/design-research-guide/docs/build-the-case.md

 {: .label .label-blue}
 [Edit or Request New Content](https://github.com/bcgov/user-research-guide/issues/new/choose)

-# Build the Case for User Research
+# Build the Case for Design Research

 ## Staffing and Time Requirements
 Quality research requires time.
-But don't let time constraints stop you from doing any user research.
+But don't let time constraints stop you from doing any design research.
 Some research is always better than none.

-Your job title doesn't need to say "User Researcher" to do user research.
+Your job title doesn't need to say "Design Researcher" to do design research.

 This guide gives you the basic information to understand
 - The [logistics of research planning](https://bcgov.github.io/user-research-guide/planning-research/)